Skip to content

 Decision Outcome

 The Dispatcher is adopted as the system's Semantic Cortex.
-It functions as the switchboard that assembles the machine's "Mind" by resolving capabilities into Mind-Bundles.
+It functions as the switchboard that assembles the machine's working runtime grant from canonical capability records.

 2. The Animator Handshake (The Stasis Protocol)